shNext/Cryptography-Algorithms-For-Job/README.md

 #### how long this takes

-just do

-#### Project priority

-middle
+remains 3 ~ 4 months

 #### Approach for the modern algorithm

 based on the manual/document

-#### Approach for the concept of the attack-aware self-logic-transformation cryptographic algorithm
+#### Approach for implementation of this algorithm

-top-down

-#### Approach for the design/implementation for the algorithm

-top-down and bottom-up, from scratch
+from scratch

 #### Approach for the quantum cryptography